Ransomware! Is Your Logistics Management System at Risk? Here’s a Three-Step Solution!

 What does this mean for your transportation management software?
 What if you have a million shipments in-transit, or thousands of field workforce on the road?
 What does a Ransomware attack mean in terms of logistics and field workforce management?

 If you do get hacked, you must follow the above steps mentioned above.
 However, how do you sustain your business on a day to day business without real-time tracking and optimization?
-You can’t stand to have delayed or missed deliveries because something external.
+You can’t stand to have delayed or missed deliveries because of something external.
 Your customers might suffer, and so would your revenue.
 Therefore, some people succumb and pay the required ransom.
 But there is something you can do.